-A self actuating valve that has a process signal as an input is a control valve, where the initial letter is the measured process variable.
+A self-actuating valve that has a process signal as an input is a control valve, where the initial letter is the measured process variable.
 Examples are as follows:

 FCV Flow Control Valve - a valve with an internal mechanism or logic that measures flow and controls it to some setpoint.
-This could either be a Foundation Fieldbus Controlled valve with an integral PID controller, or a mechanical flow regulator.
-A valve that controls flow, but receives a position signal from an external controller is not a FCV (as per ISA 5.1).

-PCV Pressure Control Valve - a valve with an internal mechanism or logic that measures pressure and controls it to some setpoint.
-This could either be a signal from an external controller is not a PCV (as per ISA 5.1).
+For example, this could be a Foundation Fieldbus Controlled valve.
+A valve that has flow as it's initiating variable, but receives a position signal from an external controller is not a measures pressure and controls it to some setpoint.
+For example, this could be a Foundation Fieldbus Controlled valve with an integral PID controller.
+A valve that controls pressure, but receives a position signal from an external controller is not a PCV (as per ISA 5.1).
+Note that while a mechanical pressure regulator is functionally identified as a PCV, it is identified as per